Setting healthy boundaries…

 What boundaries are not

-Where Boundaries Can be Set
+Where Boundaries Can Be Set

 We can set boundaries in all facets of our lives.
 We can set boundaries amongst ourselves and others.
 Setting boundaries within oneself includes what we restrain ourselves from doing, including who we hang out with, what we eat and drink, and even the words we speak.
 Setting these boundaries will depend on our personal goals and what we want to see in our lives.
+Setting boundaries includes clearly stating how you expect to be treated and what you consider unacceptable lines to go beyond.
+Setting clear boundaries will ensure that your space is guided, your mental health is protected, and you stay anxiety-free.
+Live a less jumpy and uncontrolled life by deciding what you want when you have the control and clear headspace to do so.